 Day 06: Jaipur

-This morning, we are treated like the royalty of yesteryear with an elephant ride to Amber Fort, located in a picturesque valley among the Kalikho Hills.
+Today we visit one of the most well known and preserved royal forts in India, located in a picturesque valley among the Kalikho Hills.
 Known as the gem of Jaipur, this imposing fort dating from the late 16th century was never attacked or invaded.
 Built from a combination of yellow and pink sandstone and white marble, the fort includes distinguished halls, intricate carvings and ornate gardens.
 Next we return to Jaipur to visit the majestic City Palace, which houses a rare collection of Indian art.
 We also stop at the stunning Hawa Mahal, or Palace of Winds, where the ladies of the royal harem used to watch the city from behind the intricately carved façade, and the Jantar Mantar*, a historic astronomical observation site boasting instruments used to star-gaze with the naked eye.
 In the evening, we enjoy dinner followed by a Rajasthani cultural dance show.
 (B, D)

 Day 07: Jaipur/Khimsar (Drive)